Precious (Sogumm album): Background

 In an interview with Bandwagon Asia, Sogumm spoke on the album's creative direction.

 I focused on popularity for the music, and artistry for the visuals.
 I thought the gap between music and visuals would express the confusion that I'm going through, and such imbalance has impacted not only my music but also my relationship with people.
 I thought it's important to explain and express what I want.

 Release

 On October 18, 2021, AOMG revealed an image of an unknown figure between trees marked with a red circle through its social media.
 On the next day, it released a "card news" article that called the figure in the picture "Jangchung-dong white cloth".
 On October 20, it revealed the album cover and preview video.

 Music and lyrics

 The album starts with the mellow "Precious" and builds up to the "heady" dance-hip-hop mix "My Time Is Gold".
 The fuzz guitar riff of "Complex" quickly changes the mood of the track and creates tension.
-Lyrically, Sogumm is straightfoward with her lover without thinking too much.
+Lyrically, Sogumm is straightforward with her lover without thinking too much.
 She talks about saying goodbye to her loved ones on "So Soon" and sings about jealousy and love on a trap beat on "My Love".